awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 #### How do I edit or customize the dashboards?
 In order to create an analysis from any of the CUDOS Dashboards, Go edit the newly created dashboard's permissions to enable the “Save As” option:

-    Go to your Templated Dashboard.
+   1. Go to your Dashboard.
-    Click “Share”
+   1. Click “Share”
-    Click “Share dashboard”
+   1. Click “Share dashboard”
-    Enable the "Allow "save as"" next to your username Click "Confirm"
+   1. Enable the "Allow "save as"" next to your username
+   1. Click "Confirm"
-    Click the link in the top left corner to Go back to 'LazyMBR' You should now see a “Save as” (you might have to refresh browser) Click "Save as"
+   1. Click the link in the top left corner to Go back to 'LazyMBR'
+   1. You should now see a “Save as” (you might have to refresh browser)
+   1. Click "Save as"
-    Name your Analysis
+   1. Name your Analysis
-    Once completed, you can then customize the Analysis filters, visuals etc.
+   1. Once completed, you can then customize the Analysis filters, visuals etc.

-You can see an example on [this](https://www.youtube.com/watch?v=dzRKDSXCtAs) video (1:23)
+You can see [this](https://youtu.be/YNQBBM5RQtc) video.

 #### How do I setup the dashboards in an account other than my payer account or on top of multiple payer accounts?